AgusT613/agust613/README.md

-## Hi there! 👋
+## Hi there!
+I'm Agustin 👋

-I'm Agustin, a passionate software developer working primarily with JavaScript and Python.
+A passionate software developer working primarily with JavaScript and Python.
 I love creating dynamic and efficient applications that enhance user experiences.
 Welcome to my GitHub profile!

 ## Skills & Technologies